-In the case of one dependent variable in the system~$\mathcal L$, contact symmetries of~$\mathcal L$ are studied analogously, see, e.g.,~\cite{hydo1998b} for the corresponding automorphism-based method.
+In the case of a system~$\mathcal L$ with one dependent variable, contact symmetries of~$\mathcal L$ can be studied analogously, see~\cite{hydo1998b} for the corresponding automorphism-based method.
 More specifically, let $\mathfrak g_{\rm c}$ and~$G_{\rm c}$ denote the contact Lie invariance algebra of the system~$\mathcal L$ and its contact-symmetry (pseudo)group, respectively.
 One should first compute the algebra~$\mathfrak g_{\rm c}$ within the framework of the infinitesimal approach and then use the condition that the pushforward of~$\mathfrak g_{\rm c}$ by any element~$\Psi$ of~$G_{\rm c}$ is an automorphism of~$\mathfrak g_{\rm c}$.
-In the course of this computation, the contact condition should be taken into account as well, see item (ii) of the proof of Theorem~\ref{thm:dNCompletePointSymGroup} below.
+In the course of this computation, the contact condition should be taken into account as well, see item (ii) of the proof of Theorem~\ref{thm:dNPointSymPseudogroup} below.
 In a similar way, one can also compute the contact equivalence (pseudo)group of a class of systems of differential equations with one dependent variable.

-The initial inspiration of the present paper was to enhance results of~\cite{moro2021a} and, applying the original megaideal-based version of the algebraic method from~\cite{malt2021a}, to present a correct and complete computation of the point and contact-symmetry pseudogroups~$G$ and~$G_{\rm c}$ of the dispersionless counterpart
+The initial inspiration of the present paper was to enhance results of~\cite{moro2021a} and, applying the original megaideal-based version of the algebraic method from~\cite{malt2021a}, to present a correct and complete computation of the point- and contact-symmetry pseudogroups~$G$ and~$G_{\rm c}$ of the dispersionless counterpart